Austrian Grand Prix: A1-Ring

 In 1995 and 1996, the Österreichring was refurbished and brought up to date, which allowed the race to run again in 1997.
 Since the track, which was renamed A1-Ring after a sponsor, is located on the municipal territory of Spielberg, Spielberg was now given as the site of the Grand Prix.
 The whole layout was redesigned by Hermann Tilke, and the track lost all of its long, sweeping corners, aside from the Texaco Bends (which were made shorter and slower) and the Hella-Licht chicane, Flatschach, Dr. Tiroch curve and the first half of the backstretch run up to where the Bosch-Kurve was taken out and replaced with a bypass that went directly to the second half of the fast, uphill backstretch.
 The 2002 event received negative publicity after Ferrari instructed Rubens Barrichello to cede his victory to Michael Schumacher.
 It was a mainstay on the calendar until hosting its final race in 2003.

 Red Bull Ring

 In July 2013, it was reported that the circuit's new owners Red Bull GmbH had reached an agreement with Bernie Ecclestone to revive the Austrian Grand Prix after a ten-year absence from the calendar.
 The race was given a provisional date of July 2014.
 On 6 December, the officially released calendar included the Austrian Grand Prix on it.
+Formula One is set to race at the venue until 2041.

-Winners of the Austrian Grand Prix
+Winners

 Repeat winners (drivers)

 Drivers in bold are competing in the Formula One championship in the current season.

 A pink background indicates an event which was not part of the Formula One World Championship.